What can I use to soften the wax in my ears?

 What to do Next..

-If you are under 55, make an appointment with your GP and explain the problems you are experiencing.
+Make an appointment with your GP and explain the problems you are experiencing.
 He/she may check your ears for wax and if it is necessary will either make an appointment for you via the 'Choose and Book' system or send us a referral requesting a hearing assessment.

 What hearing aids are available at Rotherham Audiology Service?